 - Tongoleleka – Ha'apai, Lifuka Island.
 A site of ancient settlement from Lapita period (850 BC).
 Found nearly 50,000 sherds of ceramics, including many sherds of decorated Lapita ceramics.
 Site is rich with remnants of extinct reptiles (the up to 1.2 m large iguana Brachxylophus gibbonsi), megapode (Megapodus alimentum), many extinct doves and other extinct species.

 - Ha'amonga 'a Maui (Trilithon) – Tongatapu.
-Amazing megalith – a trilithon of three limestone slabs, located in the second capital of Tonga (established circa 10th century AD).
+Amazing megalith – a trilithon of three limestone slabs, located in the second capital of Tonga (established around the 10th century AD).
 Each stone weighs some 20 tons and is some 6 m high.
-Built in the beginning of 13th century, possibly as a royal gateway.
+Built in the beginning of the 13th century, possibly as a royal gateway.
 Nearby is large upright stone slab – Maka Fa'akinanga – a legendary throne of the king.

 - Langi in Afa - Tongatapu.
 The oldest megalithic burial mounds in Tonga, built by the mighty king Tu'itatui in 12th century AD.
 Remnants of two langi are seen - Langi Heketā and Langi Mo'ungalafa.

 - Langi in Lapahi – Tongatapu.
 Burial mounds in the first capital of Tonga – Lapahi (Mu'a), where are buried the kings of Tu'i Tonga dynasty.
-Lapahi served as a capital in 12th – 16th centuries and for several centuries more – a spiritual centre of Tonga.
+Lapahi served as a capital in the 12th – 16th centuries and for several centuries more – a spiritual centre of Tonga.
 The town contains some 28 royal burial mounds – rised platforms (pyramids), laid with enormous, rectangular coral slabs.
 These coral slabs fit together very well.
 One of the best preserved langi is Paepae-o-Tele'a.

 - Siaulufotu – Ha'apai, Uoleva.
-The largest pigeon snaring mound, built in 15th century.
+The largest pigeon snaring mound, built in the 15th century.
 Volume of this unusual structure is 8 876 m³, it is covered with enormous stone blocks which are fitted well together.
 Pigeon snaring mounds are unique structures, characteristic for Tonga.

 - Houmale'eia petroglyphs – Ha'apai, north of Foa Island.
 A group of more than 50 petroglyphs - stylised depictions of humans and animals, footprints.
-When analysing the style, these signs could be carved circa 1400 - 1600 AD.
+When analysing the style, these signs could be carved around 1400 - 1600 AD.